AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 NOTE:
 ~~~~~

-The method of specifying IP address of AWS instance(s) can apply to many
+The method of specifying the IP address of AWS instance(s) can apply to many
 AWS-API permissions, such as ...

 | "ec2:Describe*",